-The transportation needs assessment study area, or study area, used for the Little Cottonwood Canyon Project extends along State Route (S.R.)
+The transportation needs assessment study area, or study area, used for the Little Cottonwood Canyon EIS extends along S.R.
 210 from its intersection with S.R.
-190/Fort Union Boulevard in Cottonwood Heights, Utah, to its terminus in the town of Alta, Utah, and includes the Bypass Road (Figure 1.1-1).
-UDOT developed the study area to include an area that's influenced by the transportation operations in Little Cottonwood Canyon and to provide logical termini for the project.
+190/Fort Union Boulevard in Cottonwood Heights, Utah, to its terminus in the town of Alta, Utah, and includes the S.R.
+210 Bypass Road (Figure 1.1-1).
+UDOT developed the study area to include an area that is influenced by the transportation operations on S.R.
+210 and to provide logical termini for the project.
 The transportation needs assessment study area is used only to determine the need for transportation solutions.
 Separate impact analysis areas have been developed for each environmental resource evaluated in this EIS.
-The impact analysis areas for each environmental resource will take into account the direct, indirect, and cumulative impacts of the alternatives and might be larger than the transportation needs assessment study area.
+The impact analysis areas for each environmental resource take into account the direct, indirect, and cumulative impacts of the alternatives and might be larger than the transportation needs assessment study area.

 The intersection of S.R.
-190/Fort Union Boulevard was selected as the western terminus because it's the point where traffic splits between Big Cottonwood Canyon and Little Cottonwood Canyon.
+190/Fort Union Boulevard was selected as the western terminus because it is the point where traffic splits between Big Cottonwood Canyon and Little Cottonwood Canyon.
 Traffic south of this intersection is mostly related to trips into and out of Little Cottonwood Canyon and commuter traffic on Wasatch Boulevard.
 The end of the paved road in Little Cottonwood Canyon was selected as the eastern terminus because this is where S.R.
 210 terminates in the town of Alta at Albion Basin Road.
-The project does not include Albion Basin Road.
+The S.R.
+210 Project does not include Albion Basin Road.

 The study area also includes the S.R.
 210 Bypass Road.
 The Bypass Road was included in the evaluation because it functions as an alternate route when S.R.
-210 is closed for avalanche control.
+210 is closed for avalanche mitigation.